COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 An ekiben is an eki-bento (eki = station, bento = lunchbox); a special type of lunchbox you can only get at shinkansen stations.
 They’re fancier and pricier than regular bentos, and are a special treat for long distance train journeys.

 There’s one ekiben that’s vegetarian.
 You can get it at Kyoto Station, and according to this website, also in Tokyo Station at a shop called Ekibenya, Ekibenya Festival and Ekibenya at Shinagawa Station.
+It could be a challenge to find as there’s a large selection of ekiben and it’s quite hectic in the station, especially when you have a shinkansen to catch!

-Be warned that Tokoy Station’s huge and maze-like, so leave yourself plenty of time to find it!
+Be warned that Tokoy Station’s huge and maze-like, so leave yourself plenty of time to find it.
 Ekiben shops are usually in the shinkansen section of the station, and sometimes even on the platform.

 Labels on ekiben aren’t usually in English, so make a note of what the box looks like!